janosbinder/terraform-provider-cf/website/docs/r/app.html.markdown

 * `name` - (Required) The name of the application in Cloud Foundry space.
 * `space` - (Required) The GUID of the associated space.
 * `ports` - (Optional, Array of Number) A list of ports which the app will listen on.
+If not provided, value is computed and retreived from Cloud Foundry.
 * `instances` - (Optional, Number) The number of app instances that you want to start.
+Defaults to 1.
 * `memory` - (Optional, Number) The memory limit for each application instance in megabytes.
+If not provided, value is computed and retreived from Cloud Foundry.
 * `disk_quota` - (Optional, Number) The disk space to be allocated for each application instance in megabytes.
+If not provided, value is computed and retreived from Cloud Foundry.
 * `stack` - (Optional) The GUID of the stack the application will be deployed to.
-Use the [`cf_stack`](/docs/providers/cf/d/stack.html) data resource to lookup the stack GUID to overriding the default.
+Use the [`cf_stack`](/docs/providers/cf/d/stack.html) data resource to lookup the stack GUID to override Cloud Foundry default.
 * `buildpack` - (Optional, String) The custom buildpack to use.
 This will bypass the buildpack detect phase.
 There are three options to choose from:
-a) Blank means autodetection; b) A Git Url pointing to a buildpack; c) Name of an installed admin buildpack.
+a) Blank/not provided means autodetection; b) A Git Url pointing to a buildpack; c) Name of an installed admin buildpack.
 * `command` - (Optional, String) A custom start command for the application.
 This overrides the start command provided by the buildpack.
 * `enable_ssh` - (Optional, Boolean) Whether to enable or disable SSH access to the container.
 Default is `true` unless disabled globally.
 * `timeout` - (Optional, Number) Defines the number of seconds that Cloud Foundry waits for starting your application.
+Defaults to 60s.
 * `stopped` - (Optional, Boolean) The application will be created and remain in an stopped state.
-Default is to stage and start the application.
+Defaults to false (ie. stage and start the application).

 ### Application Source / Binary